-Patience is the most critical factor in the drying process.
+Patience is one of the most critical factor in the drying process.
 Moisture needs to be removed, but not aggressively.
-The whole process of drying is best done over a fourteen day cycle at a steady pace to protect the crop from losing its color and potency.
-A dry that is rushed will reduce the potency of the end product, as well as remove or damage any terpene content.
+The whole process of drying is best done on average over a fourteen day cycle at a steady pace to protect the crop from losing its color and potency.
+A dry that is rushed will reduce the quality of the end product, as well as remove or damage any terpene content.
 When the moisture is removed too quickly, the chlorophyll that remains in the plant decomposes, causing the dreaded “hay” or ammonia-like smell.
 In addition, if the crop is not dried effectively you are at risk for biological growth, such as black or grey mold.

-When designing a dry room, Anden recommends that you pair a dehumidifier (Anden A130) with a steam humidifier (Anden AS35FP).
-By pairing these components you are able to consistently maintain the environment in the sweet spot for drying.
+When designing a dry room, Anden recommends that you pair a dehumidifier (For Example: Anden A130) with a steam humidifier (Anden AS35FP).
+By pairing these components you are able to consistently maintain the environment in the “sweet spot” for drying.
 Not too fast; not too slow.
 This allows for an actual cure rather than simply moisture removal.

 This set-up also simplifies humidity control.
-The humidity control (Anden 5558), which comes with the steam unit, has the ability to control the dehumidifier as well.
+The humidity control (Anden 5558), which comes with our steam unit, has the ability to control the dehumidifier as well.
 This control can easily determine which unit is needed so it will add moisture, or start dehumidifying to maintain the correct environment.
 Since you are only using the singular humidity control, you will never have a situation where the two components are fighting each other.